debajyotidatta/debajyotidatta.github.com/index.md

 Complete usage and documentation available at: [Jekyll Bootstrap](http://jekyllbootstrap.com)

-## How it all started

-Through some online courses

-    Sometime in my first year I received a mail in my gmail about three online courses!
-Machine Learning, HCI and Databases.
-    For some unknown reason I decided to experiment with ML and HCI!
-Registered for the two courses.
-    Since then it has been a lot of fun!

-    Currently I am a research assistant at the CNRS lab with the greta team synthesizing laughter as part of the ILHAIRE project.

-## Some other stuff I have done...
+## Well what exactly will I write about in this blog?

+It is mainly my portfolio site but I will also occasionally write about stuff I feel strongly about!
+Like the story of "buttons"....

+    <iframe width="420" height="315" src="http://www.youtube.com/embed/X5WXaUQtPRs" frameborder="0" allowfullscreen></iframe>

+    Well I do not feel so strongly about this button...
+I kinda like this video!

+## Very little about me...

 I was a Google Summer of Code Intern in 2012 for Connexions, Rice University on the "Donate Now Campaign" Here is a blog post after the [final evaluations](http://blog.cnx.org/2012/08/google-summer-of-code-2012-comes-to.html).
 I was also the part of Team Plan-B at the CIMA GBC 2012.
 We were the western zone finalists and also won the best business report at the Western Zone finals.

-## Some things I wanted to do, but didn't quite work out

-This list is fairly big and this is mainly about some ideas I had and I wanted to implement a quick prototype of the same.
-In most cases I abondoned these projects because I had no way of doing subjective evaluations.
-And without evaluations these projects are pretty useless.
-I will occasionally write about them in separate blog posts and if you have any ideas about reviving them feel free to email me.
+I am currently a research assistant at CNRS, Telecom ParisTech working on the [ILHAIRE](http://ilhaire.eu) project.
+Over here I am synthesizing laughter!
+And trying to make it as natural (I mean human-like) as possible!

+## I reply to everyone... so feel free to drop me a line if you want to know more about any of the stuff I am doing.
+Or if you have an idea we can work on!
+Well you can contact me two ways:
+    datta24421112 [at] gmail [dot] come
+    and if you prefer Zuckerberg's mode of contact... feel free to get in touch with me at /debajyotid

+In either case I will reply at the earliest!

 The "posts list".